- Each exhibitor may have only one entry in each category and must be present to enter their entries.

 - Best in Show – Horticulture Class

 - All classes are competitive and open to the public.

-Wilted foliage should be removed.
+Wilted foliage shall be removed.
 Entries without foliage will not be allowed to enter.
-Entries will be judged for straight stems, clean foliage, fresh blooms, and must be free from insects, disease, dirt, etc. Single blooms should be disbudded but do not remove foliage.
+Entries will be judged for straight stems, clean foliage, and fresh blooms must be free from insects, disease, dirt, etc. Single blooms should be disbudded but do not remove foliage.

 Only one entry per family per category permitted.
 If all rules for entering artificial plastic or silk flowers are not permitted.
 Fruit, painting or dying of dried material is acceptable where specified.
 Painting or dying of fresh flowers is not permitted in any category.
 All mechanics, i.e. oasis, tape, or others must be concealed from view.